adoyle-h/one.nvim/doc/plugin.md

   on = {'command'} -- string[] | nil.
 On-demand loading: Commands or <Plug>-mappings
   ft = {'lua'} -- string | string[] | nil.
 On-demand loading: File types
   lock = false, -- boolean | nil.
-Do not update unless explicitly specified
+Do not update unless explicitly specified after = '', -- string | string[] | nil.
+If one of these plugins is disabled, current plugin will be disabled.
+              -- Specifies plugins to load before this plugin.
+(Only work for packer)

   -- Supporting more specifying options by plugin manager -- packer: https://github.com/wbthomason/packer.nvim#specifying-plugins